celador/ForceCode/README.md

 Menu: &gt;Force: Save/Deploy/Compile
 Mac: alt + cmd + s
-Win: ctrl + shift + s
+Win/Linux: ctrl + shift + s
 To automatically compile/save your changes to Salesforce when the file is saved locally, you can set the `autoCompile` setting to `true`.
-Otherwise, you will need to use alt + cmd + s to save/compile your file.
+Otherwise, you will need to use the keyboard shortcut or menu option to save/compile your file.

 #### Get errors as you type